LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Skill Checks

-When a Player Character (PC) wants to perform an Action, they must tell the party or at least the Game Master (GM).
-Determine the most related Skill for the Action.
-The GM determines the Difficulty and it should be a multiple of 3.
-This is the result that is required for the Action to work.
+When a Player Character (PC) wants to interact with their environment, they perform an Action.
+Most Actions require a Skill Check.
+The Game Master (GM) will help identify the most related Skill.

-Rolls:

-- Skills Check = `TRAIT x d6`
-- Skills Check with a Boost = `(TRAIT x d6) + 1d6`
+The GM also determines the Difficulty.
+The Difficulty is a multiple of 3.
+The lower the number, the easier it is.
+The higher the number, the harder it is.

 Difficulty: